-- 25. A copy of all campaign materials must be submitted via email to j.appleby@worc.ac.uk before it used either online or physically. - 26.
-No campaigning material can be used until it has been approved by the Union.
-We will explain to you how this process will work. - 27.
-Each candidate/slate is responsible for producing and distributing their own campaigning materials.
+- 24. A copy of all campaign materials must be submitted via email to suelections@worc.ac.uk before it is used either online or physically. - 25.
+No campaigning material can be used until it has been approved by the Students' Union.
+We will explain to you how this process will work.